akashnaren/cse15l-lab-reports/lab4.md

 ![Image](lab4(3).png)

+Keys Used: `ssh<enter>`

 The provided output represents a successful SSH connection made by a user named cs15lwi23ahg to the remote server ieng6.ucsd.edu.
-I also went ahead and made sure that I generated SSH Keys for Github.
+I also went ahead and made sure that I generated SSH Keys for Github which bypasses the password prompt.
 I was able to ensure that I could finally clone using a SSH link alongside the standard url.

 ---
 **Step 5: Clone your fork of the repository from your Github account**

 I used `Ctrl+R` to get the prompt line to write the name of the command.
 This all occured while on the remote computer.

+The command that we need for this step would be `Git clone <ssh link>`.
+In this case, the ssh link is `git@github.com:invisiblecuteman/lab7.git` so the overall command would be `Git clone git@github.com:invisiblecuteman/lab7.git`.

 Here is a screenshot:
 ![Image](lab4(4).png)

-The command that we need for this step would be `Git clone <ssh link>`.
-In this case, the ssh link is `git@github.com:invisiblecuteman/lab7.git` so the overall command would be `Git clone git@github.com:invisiblecuteman/lab7.git`.

 The keys I used are: `git<space>cl<enter>`

-Here is a screenshot:
+Here is a screenshot of the process:
 ![Image](lab4(5).png)

 ---
 **Step 6: Run the tests, demonstrating that they fail**

-Now for this step, I had to first change my directory into lab 7.
-To do this I manually typed `cd l...` and then hit `tab` which autofilled it to ` cd lab7`.
-To do so I went ahead and copied the entire command via a double click and dragging across the content I wanted to select from the lab write-up which is `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` then using the command `Command-C`.
-Once I was within the terminal,  I used `Command-V`.
-After that I went ahead and hit `enter`.
-I repeated this process with `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore`.
-So I first would double click and then drag across the content that I would want and used `Command-C`.
-Once I was within the terminal,  I used `Command-V`.
-Then I hit `enter` where it then went to a new line.
+Now for this step, I want to compile which is `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` then `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore` to run the code.

-To show this in a bulleted form, my steps were:
+To show this in a numbered form, my steps were:
 1. Pressed `Ctrl+R` again to get the prompt to write the name of the command on the remote computer
 2. Keys Used: `javac<enter>`
 3. Compiling of program